Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Randomized Rounding Algorithm

 \section{Randomized Rounding Algorithm}

 \allowdisplaybreaks

 Algorithm~\ref{alg:randomrounding} describes the randomized rounding algorithm that we will use in our simulations.
-This algorithm performs randomized rounding on the total flow variables of the compact LP and is therefore a special case of the randomized rounding algorithm outlined in Section~\ref{sec:packing-rouding} (since we have proven that the set of feasible solutions to the compact LP can be viewed as a subset of the feasible solutions to the packing LP).
-Algorithm~\ref{alg:randomrounding} is also a generalization of the algorithm presented in~\cite{infocom19} that accommodates arbitrary commodity demands and weights.
-This algorithm leads to a simpler, more streamlined implementation (also because the randomized rounding approach will be based on a number of variables that is linear in the number of commodities) than if we were using the approach based on the rounding of the variables of the packing LP directly.
+This algorithm performs randomized rounding on the total flow variables of the compact LP and therefore can be viewed as a special case of the randomized rounding algorithm outlined in Section~\ref{sec:packing-rouding} (since we have proven that the set of feasible solutions to the compact LP can be viewed as a subset of the feasible solutions to the packing LP).
+Algorithm~\ref{alg:randomrounding} leads to a simpler, more streamlined implementation (also because the randomized rounding approach will be based on a number of variables that is linear in the number of commodities) than if we were using the approach based on the rounding of the variables of the packing LP directly.
 We assume, as we did in Section~\ref{sec:anf-packing}, that we discard any commodity $i$ that cannot be routed by itself in $G$.

 We use randomized rounding to round the total fraction $\tilde{f}_i$ of $d_i$ that the compact LP routes for commodity $i$ to $f_i=1$, with probability $\tilde{f_{i}}$, and to 0 otherwise.
 If we set $f_i$ to 1, then in order to satisfy flow conservation constraints (e.g., constraint (\ref{const:flowcons}) of Figure~\ref{fig:compact}), we need to re-scale all the $\tilde{f}_{i,e}$ values by $1/\tilde{f}_i$, obtaining the flows $f_{i,e}$ (if $f_i=0$ then $f_{i,e}=0$, for all $e \in E$).
 We repeat Steps \ref{algo:step_rounding}-\ref{algo:step_rescale} of Algorithm~\ref{alg:randomrounding} $\Theta((\ln m)/\epsilon^2)$ times or until we obtain the desired $((1-\epsilon),3b\ln m/\ln\ln m)$-approximation bounds, amplifying the probability of getting a desired outcome.